Fund title: Landfill Communities Fund

 Biffa-award – offers grants of £10,000 to £75,000 through the Main Grants Scheme.
-Direct applications can be made under three themes: rebuilding biodiversity; community buildings; and recreation.
+Direct applications can be made under three themes: rebuilding biodiversity; community buildings; and recreation (eg. green spaces, play areas, community gardens but not sporting facilities).
 There is also a cultural facilites theme which is run jointly with the Association of Independent Museums.

 Where?
-Within 5 miles of Depots in Tavistock or Newton Abbot, for Main Grants Community theme and small grants (this is extended to 15 miles for the Main Grants Biodiversity theme – in this instance, parts of Torridge will be within 15 miles of the Bude Depot).
+Within 5 miles of Depot in Tavistock for Main Grants Community theme and small grants (this is extended to 15 miles for the Main Grants Biodiversity theme – in this instance, parts of Torridge will be within 15 miles of the Bude Depot).
 Since these Biffa Operations are depots rather than landfill sites, projects will also need to be within 10 miles of a licensed landfill site.

 Coastal Recycling Community Fund – grants of between £5,000 and £25,000 for projects that benefit the natural, built or social environment.